LiteFarmOrg/LiteFarm/README.md

 # Setup

-LiteFarm is comprised of three applications which all reside in this monorepo.
+LiteFarm is comprised of three applications which all reside in this monorepo:

-- `packages/webapp` is the client-facing application
+- `packages/webapp` is the client-facing application ([read more](https://lite-farm.atlassian.net/wiki/spaces/LITEFARM/pages/1190428675/The+api+package))
-- `packages/api` is the back-end API server with entry point `src/server.js`
+- `packages/api` is the back-end API server with entry point `src/server.js` ([read more](https://lite-farm.atlassian.net/wiki/spaces/LITEFARM/pages/1190166533/The+webapp+package))
-- `packages/api/src/jobs` is the "jobs scheduler" for certification exports, with entry point `index.js`
+- `packages/api/src/jobs` is the "jobs scheduler" for certification exports, with entry point `index.js` ([read more](https://lite-farm.atlassian.net/wiki/spaces/LITEFARM/pages/1190101039/The+export+jobs+pseudo-package))

+Additionally, `packages/shared` contains utilities that both the API server and the front end code relies upon ([read more](https://lite-farm.atlassian.net/wiki/spaces/LITEFARM/pages/1221820417/The+shared+package)).

 ## Preliminaries

 ### Set up a supported version of Node.js

 1. Check to see if you have Node.js installed.
-On a Mac or Linux, use the command `node-v` in terminal.
+On a Mac or Linux, use the command `node -v` in terminal.
 If it is installed, the version in use will be reported in the terminal.
 If not, install it from [node.js](https://nodejs.org/en/download/package-manager/).

 2. Check to see if you have NVM installed.
 On a Mac use the command `nvm -v`.
 If you do not have NVM (Node Version Manager) installed, install it using these instructions: [NVM](https://www.loginradius.com/blog/engineering/run-multiple-nodejs-version-on-the-same-machine/).